Frankfurt kitchen: Kitchen plan

-Variations and further developments

-Schütte-Lihotzky actually designed three different variations of the Frankfurt kitchen.
-Type 1, the one described here, was the most common and least costly.
-She also designed "Type 2" and "Type 3", which were larger, had tables, and were spacious enough for one or even two additional persons to help in the kitchen.
-These two latter types, however, did not have the impact her "Type 1" model had.

-Erna Meyer responded to the criticisms of the Frankfurt kitchen with her Stuttgart kitchen, presented in 1927.
-It was slightly larger and had a more square ground plan, and used unit furniture in an attempt to make it adaptable to both the future users' needs and different room shapes.
+There are three different variations of the Frankfurt kitchen.
+Type 1 was adaptable to both the future users' needs and different room shapes.

 User acceptance and influences

 Schütte-Lihotzky's Frankfurt kitchen was installed in some 10,000 units in Frankfurt and as such was a commercial success.
 The cost of a single kitchen, fully equipped, was moderate (a few hundred Reichsmarks); the costs were passed on to the rent (which reportedly increased the rents by 1 ℛℳ per month).

-However, the users of these kitchens often had their difficulties with them.
-Unaccustomed to Schütte-Lihotzky's custom-designed workflow-centered kitchens, they often were at loss as to how to use the kitchen.
-It was frequently described as not flexible enough—the dedicated storage bins often were used for other things than their labels said.
+However, the users of these kitchens often had difficulties with them.
+Unaccustomed to Schütte-Lihotzky's custom-designed workflow-centered kitchens, they often were at a loss as to how to use the kitchen.
+It was frequently described as not flexible enough— the dedicated storage bins often were used for other things than their labels said.
 Another problem with these bins was that they were easily reachable by small children.
-Schütte-Lihotzky had designed the kitchen for one adult person only; children or even a second adult had not entered the picture; in fact, the kitchen was too small for two people to work in.
+Schütte-Lihotzky had designed the kitchen for one adult person only; children or even a second adult had not entered the picture.
+In fact, the kitchen was too small for two people to work in.
 Most contemporary criticism concentrated on such rather technical aspects.
 Nevertheless, the Frankfurt kitchen subsequently became a model for a modern work kitchen.
 For the rest of the 20th century, the compact yet rationalized "Frankfurt kitchen" became the standard of tenement buildings throughout Europe.

-In the 1970s and 80s, feminist criticism found that the emancipatory intentions that had in part motivated the development of the work kitchen had actually backfired: precisely because of the design's "specialized rationalization" and its small size that allows only one person could work in them comfortably, housewives tended to become isolated from the life in the rest of the house.
+In the 1970s and 1980s, feminist criticism found that the emancipatory intentions that had in part motivated the development of the work kitchen had actually backfired: precisely because of the design's "specialized rationalization" and its small size that allows only one person to work in them comfortably, housewives tended to become isolated from the life in the rest of the home.
 What had started as an emancipatory attempt by all proponents (such as Beecher, Frederick, or Meyer, who had always implicitly assumed that the kitchen was the woman's domain) to optimize and revalue work in the home was now seen as a confinement of the woman to the kitchen.